 — David Holtgrave, PhD, Founding Chair

-Thanks to our first-rate faculty and students, the Department of Health, Behavior and Society continues to grow in terms of number of courses, number of projects and reputation.
+Thanks to our first-rate faculty and students, the Department of Health, Behavior and Society continues to grow in terms of reputation, number of courses and number of research and practice projects.

 On July 1, 2005, 20 faculty members transferred into the Department.
-We now have 50 full-time faculty members, as well as 111 part-time, 50 adjunct, and 58 jointly appointed faculty, including leaders in the behavioral and social sciences and public health.
-The number of graduate students being trained in HBS has grown from the 40 students who initially transferred into the new department to more than 110 students during the 2015-2016 academic year.
+Twelve years later, the department has grown to include 56 full-time faculty members, including leaders in the behavioral and social sciences and public health.
+The number of graduate students being trained in HBS has grown from the 40 students who initially transferred into the new department to more than 131 students during the 2016-2017 academic year.

 The Department has also established an exceptional record of providing scientific input to key decision-makers from the President to Congress to state health departments to local community-based organizations to the private sector.